DaveBackus/Data_Bootcamp_Book/pandas-input.md

 The easiest way to get data into a Python program is to read it from a file -- a spreadsheet file, for example.
 The word "read" here means take what's in the file and somehow get it into Python.
 Pandas can reads lots of kinds of files:  csv, xls, xlsx, and so on.
 The files can be on our computer or on the internet.
 We'll start with the internet -- there's less ambiguity about the location of the file -- but the same methods work with files on your computer.

-We prefer **csv files** ("comma separated values"), a standard data format for serious data people.
+We prefer **csv files** ("comma separated values"), a common data format for serious data people.
 Their simple structure (entries separated by commas) allows easy and rapid input.
 They also avoid some of [the problems](http://www.win-vector.com/blog/2014/11/excel-spreadsheets-are-hard-to-get-right/) of translating Excel files.
 If we have an Excel spreadsheet, we can always save it as a "CSV (Comma delimited) (*.csv)" file.
 Excel will warn us that some features are incompatible with the csv format, but we're generally happy to do it anyway.
 Here's an example of a [raw csv file](https://raw.githubusercontent.com/DaveBackus/Data_Bootcamp/master/Code/Python/test.csv) (pretty basic, eh?) and this is (roughly) how it's displayed in [Excel](https://github.com/DaveBackus/Data_Bootcamp/blob/master/Code/Python/test.csv).

-Let's read a csv file from our GitHub repository.
-We like to read data from internet sources, especially when the data is updated at automatically at the source for us.
+It's easy to read csv files with Pandas.
+We'll read one from our GitHub repository to show how this works.
+We like to read data from internet sources like this, especially when the data is updated at automatically at the source.
 That's not the case here, but we'll see how easy it is to get this kind of data into Python.
-We read the cleverly-named `test.csv` with the `read_csv` function in Pandas:
+We read the cleverly-named `test.csv` with the equally clever `read_csv` function in Pandas:
 ```python
 import pandas as pd
 url1 = 'https://raw.githubusercontent.com/DaveBackus'